kubemq-io/kubemq-bridges/targets/events/README.md

 # KubeMQ Bridges Events Target

-KubeMQ Bridges Events target provides an RPC events sender for processing targets requests.
+KubeMQ Bridges Events target provides an events sender for processing targets requests.

 ## Prerequisites
 The following are required to run the events target connector: